 Legal Header

-Figure S1.5 shows the historical and forecast Henry Hub natural gas price.
+Figure S1.4 shows the historical and forecast Henry Hub natural gas price.

 Summary

-U.S. production: According to the U.S. Energy Information Administration, dry natural gas production (which is similar to the AER's definition of marketable gas) reached an estimated 2.76 billion cubic metres per day (m3/d) (98.09 billion cubic feet per day [Bcf/d]) in 2022, a 4 per cent increase from 2021.
-Production increased as drilling activity increased.
+U.S. production: According to the U.S. Energy Information Administration, dry natural gas production (which is similar to the AER's definition of marketable gas) reached an estimated 2.92 billion cubic metres per day (m3/d) (103.8 billion cubic feet per day [Bcf/d]) in 2023, a 4% increase from 2022.
+Production increased reflecting higher well productivity despite fewer active rigs.

-U.S. production and demand: The price of Henry Hub is anticipated to decrease in 2023 amid ample supply and lower demand from power generation and industrial uses before rising in 2024.
-U.S. demand is expected to rebound in 2024; however, the high gas inventories and production will limit price gains.
-North American gas demand is expected to grow by 2025.
+U.S. production and demand: The Henry Hub price is anticipated to decrease slightly in 2024 amid mild winter weather and ample supply combined with modest demand growth from residential use and power generation.
+U.S. demand growth is expected to accelerate in 2025; however, solid production growth will limit price gains.
+Natural gas demand is expected to continue to grow in 2026.
 Gas production associated with oil wells will increase as oil production is expected to increase due to higher forecast oil prices.
-From 2026 onwards, natural gas prices are forecast to increase as producers’ production costs rise as they drill in less productive and costly locations.
+From 2027 and onwards, natural gas prices are forecast to increase due to growth in power generation, petrochemical plant demand, and hydrogen plant demand.

-U.S. exports and imports: Natural gas exports from the U.S. are anticipated to rise throughout the forecast period.
-LNG capacity is expected to expand in the coming years.
-While natural gas pipeline imports from Canada increased in 2022, they are expected to revert to the decreasing trend that began in 2008 as U.S. domestic natural gas production rises.
+U.S. exports and imports: Natural gas exports from the U.S. are anticipated to rise over the forecast period.
+U.S. LNG capacity is expected to expand in 2024 and 2025.
+The U.S. review of new LNG permits is not expected to have an immediate effect on LNG projects already under construction over this time; however, projects planned for after 2026 may be at risk of being delayed or cancelled.
+Due to this uncertainty, these projects are not explicitly included in the Henry Hub price forecast.
+Natural gas pipeline imports from Canada are expected to revert to the decreasing trend that began in 2008 as U.S. domestic natural gas production rises.

 Low- and High-Price Cases

-The low- and high-price cases capture near- and long-term volatility of the Henry Hub price and are estimated using a 90 per cent confidence interval.
+The low- and high-price cases capture near- and long-term volatility of the Henry Hub price and are estimated using a 90% confidence interval.
 The following scenarios were captured in the price cases:

 Low-price case:

-• North American demand is reduced more than expected due to an economic slowdown.
+• North American demand is less than expected due to an economic slowdown.

 • U.S. natural gas production grows faster than expected.